JMcrafter26/java-macos-calculator-clone/README.md

 - [JavaFX](https://openjfx.io/) - For the GUI
 - [Inter Font](https://rsms.me/inter/) - For the font
 - [Apple Calculator](https://support.apple.com/guide/calculator/welcome/mac) - For the design and inspiration
+- StackOverflow and my Brain - For the code

 You made it to the end of the README.
 Congratulations! 🎉